schufeli/Schufeli/README.md

 ### Hi there and welcome to my page 👋

 My name is Simon Schaufelberger.
 I'm a Software developer and Cybersecurity enthusiast from Luzern, Switzerland.
-I do a lot of thins, some of them you may even find interesting :wink:
+I do a lot of things, some of them you may even find interesting :wink:

 ### What do I do?
 <p>